Zhuzhenghao/website/content/en/docs/tasks/administer-cluster/encrypt-data.md

     providers:
       - identity: {} # do not encrypt events even though  *.* is specified below
   - resources:
-      - '*.apps'
+      - "*.apps"
     providers:
       - aescbc:
           keys:
             - name: key2
               secret: c2VjcmV0IGlzIHNlY3VyZSwgb3IgaXMgaXQ/Cg==
   - resources:
-      - '*.*'
+      - "*.*"
     providers:
       - aescbc:
           keys:
             - name: key3
               secret: c2VjcmV0IGlzIHNlY3VyZSwgSSB0aGluaw==
 ```

 Each `resources` array item is a separate config and contains a complete configuration.
 The
 `resources.resources` field is an array of Kubernetes resource names (`resource` or `resource.group`)
 that should be encrypted like Secrets, ConfigMaps, or other resources.

 If custom resources are added to `EncryptionConfiguration` and the cluster version is 1.26 or newer,
 any newly created custom resources mentioned in the `EncryptionConfiguration` will be encrypted.
 Any custom resources that existed in etcd prior to that version and configuration will be unencrypted
 until they are next written to storage.
 This is the same behavior as built-in resources.
 See the [Ensure all secrets are encrypted](#ensure-all-secrets-are-encrypted) section.